 The IPv6 multicast address is a 128-bit address divided into four key components, as shown in the diagram below:

 The multicast address comprises an 8-bit address indicator, a 4-bit flag, a 4-bit scope, and 112-bit group ID fields.
 An IPv6 multicast address can identify multiple network interfaces.
 In IPv6 multicasting, IPv6 datagram packets addressed to a multicast address are delivered to all interfaces identified by the address.
-The details of the multicast address fields are as follows:-
+The details of the multicast address fields are as follows:

-- 8-bit Prefix or 8-bit indicator: Always ff00::/8 (binary: 11111111), identifying the address as multicast.
+- 8-bit Prefix or 8-bit Indicator: The prefix is always ff00::/8 (binary: 11111111), which identifies the address as a multicast address.

 - 0 (Reserved): Always 0.